-- Set yourself up down on the floor in a push up position.
-Depending on your ability level either set up on your toes or drop your knees onto the floor for an easier version
+- Set yourself down on the floor in a push-up position.
+Depending on your ability level, either set up on your toes or drop your knees onto the floor for an easier version

-- Keep the hands directly under the shoulders to stabilise yourself
+- Keep your hands directly under the shoulders to stabilise yourself

-- Complete one push up, followed by a lift and reach forward with the arm.
+- Complete one push-up, followed by lifting and reaching one arm forward

-- Avoid lifting the upper body too high or twisting as you front raise the arm
+- Avoid lifting your upper body too high or twisting as you front-raise the arm

-- Remember to brace your core, and keep neutral alignment of the head, shoulders, spine, hips and knees throughout
+- Remember to brace your core, and keep a neutral alignment of your head, shoulders, spine, hips and knees throughout

-- Start with the feet directly under your hips and shoulders
+- Start standing upright with your feet directly under your hips and shoulders

-- Brace the core as you hinge at the hip until you can place your hands flat on the floor
+- Brace your core as you hinge at the hip until you can place your hands flat on the floor

-- Walk the hands out to a plank position, and then walk them back in before returning to standing
+- ‘Walk’ your hands out to a plank position, and then ‘walk’ them back in before returning to standing

 - Try to move with fast hands, and look to alternate the leading hand with each rep